flaviocopes/nextjs-handbook/README.md

 - `/_next/static/runtime/webpack.js` (939 LOC)
 - `/_next/static/runtime/main.js` (12k LOC)

 This tells the browser to start loading those files as soon as possible, before the normal rendering flow starts.
-Without those, scripts would be loaded with an additional delay and this improves the page loading performance.
+Without those, scripts would be loaded with an additional delay, and this improves the page loading performance.

 Then those 4 files are loaded at the end of the `body`, along with `/_next/static/development/dll/dll_01ec57fc9b90d43b98a8.js` (31k LOC), and a JSON snippet that sets some defaults for the page data: